keboola/developers-docs/extend/generic-writer/configuration/configuration.md

 ### Retry Config

-[OPTIONAL] Here you can set parameters of the request retry in case of failure.
+Here you can set parameters of the request retry in case of failure.

 - `max_retries` --- Number of maximum retries before failure (DEFAULT `1`)
 - `codes` --- List of HTTP codes to retry on, e.g. [503, 429] (DEFAULT `(500, 502, 504)`)